 - 10Mb for tablet data loggers

-- For X-PAD software on the data logger any DXF version will suffice.
+- For X-PAD software on the data logger any DXF or DWG version.

 - For FieldGenius on the data logger software DXF must be R12/LT2 DXF

 - If there is a lot of detail in the drawing when importing to X-PAD, turn off Object Vertices, as this will create points at every line intersection and end point and make the screen refresh slow.